Anomalous Cognition and the Search for Non-Human Intelligence

 Carl Jung is one of the most influential psychologists of the 20th century having founded the ideas of “analytical psychology”, he had made significant contributions in our understanding of the human psyche through his explorations of the subconscious mind.
 He had created the oft referenced (and regularly misunderstood) idea of “synchronicity”.
 He had also suggested that the human mind had connections to a “collective unconscious” and included shared mental concepts of things like the personification of the mind.
 Quite literally the mind having its own archetypes represented by personalities with physical-like characteristics.

 One of his most incredible works, “The Red Book” (otherwise known as “Liber Novus”) has Jung’s descriptions of his dives into his own psyche.
-It serves as both a personal journal and a detailed exploration of his personal inner world.
+It serves as both a personal journal and a detailed exploration of his inner world.
 Jung deliberately engaged with his unconscious mind through a process he called "active imagination".
 This technique involved entering a meditative state and allowing his unconscious to present images and narratives, which he then documented.
 Jung describes how he encountered and interacted with various aspects of his psyche.
 These personifications are symbolic representations of different elements of his unconscious mind, each with its distinct personality.

 This shows two of many images contained within Carl Jung’s Red Book.
 He used these types of images to aid meditation